-ADL's anti-bias curriculum guides for educators provide standards-aligned sequential lessons to help students in grades K-12 build a strong foundation for analyzing and confronting bias.
+ADL's three (elementary, middle, high school) anti-bias curriculum guides for educators provide standards-aligned sequential lessons to help students in grades K-12 build a strong foundation for analyzing and confronting bias.
 The curriculum guides are designed to help educators and students explore ways to ensure that the principles of respect for diversity, freedom and equity become reality.